-As of this past summer, becoming an energy efficient colocation provider now carries added financial incentive in the UK.
+As of this past summer, becoming an energy-efficient colocation provider now carries added financial incentives in the UK.
 Thanks to the newly enacted Climate Change Agreement (CCA), colocation providers that manage to improve their power usage effectiveness (PUE) are eligible for green tax breaks.

 In light of this, all colocation providers should strive to make use of technologies that can improve current energy utilization, guide new initiatives, and help operators more easily track the progress they make.
 And since the two biggest power hogs within any data center are IT devices and cooling resources, it makes the most sense to invest there, as a start.

 To begin, colos can create a benchmark for improvement by deploying intelligent power monitoring solutions in their facilities.
 By readily having access to how much power individual IT devices are currently consuming and whether facilities are being overcooled relative to device manufacturers’ or ASHRAE guidelines, they can more easily set objectives and report on cost savings achieved throughout various project stages.